 HR leaders have taken note.
 In fact, a growing number of employers now offer ways to help employees bolster their backup savings as part of their overall financial wellness benefits.
 If you’re interested in being one of them, read on.
 What follows are six moves that can help your organization build an emergency auto savings program that works best for your employees and your company.

 1. Evaluate Employee Needs

-The COVID-19 pandemic demonstrated that a huge percentage of employees in all salary ranges weren’t financially prepared for what was to become one of the most unprecedented periods of history.
+The pandemic demonstrated that a huge percentage of employees in all salary ranges weren’t financially prepared for what was to become one of the most unprecedented periods of history.